victorvvu/Blackjack-Card-Counter/README.md

 I used Google Colab to train a small Yolov8 model to detect cards.
 I then utilized the framework provided by Ultralytics / cv2 to annotate and perform object tracking.
 The model needed more training to take advantage of object tracking, however due to the lack of resources, I limited counting to a single deck.

+The main.py file can be modified slightly to allow for real time inferences.

 ## 2. Results
 After using a dataset with ~10000 images playing cards, I was able to create a modest card detection on a Yolov8-s model.
 It is able to detect cards fairly accurately when one card was shown at a time.
 However, I experienced weird behavior when multiple cards are shown at a time next to each other.
 I believe this is due to the cards being fairly close and the low resolution video.